-George Strus (they/them) is a Tony Award-nominated and Obie Award-winning trans non-binary Latiné producer and dramaturg based on the unceded ancestral lands of the Munsee Lenape people (colloquially known as New York).
+George Strus (they/them) is a New York-based Tony Award-nominated and Obie Award-winning trans non-binary Latiné producer and dramaturg who was recently inducted into the Forbes 30 under 30 Class of 2026 in Hollywood & Entertainment.

-They are also the Founding CEO of theatrical production company Benson Drive Productions.
-BDP recently produced TRISHA PAYTAS’ BIG BROADWAY DREAM starring Trisha Paytas, Sutton Foster, Ben Platt, Joy Woods, and Rachel Zegler, raising over $150,000 for the Entertainment Community Fund.
-Additionally, BDP produced a reading of Mathilde Dratwa’s A PLAY ABOUT DAVID MAMET WRITING A PLAY ABOUT HARVEY WEINSTEIN directed by Leslye Headland and starring Abbi Jacobson, Billy Eichner, and Helené Yorke, raising over $15,000 for NYCLU.
-Upcoming projects include Amber Ruffin’s BIGFOOT (premiering off-Broadway in February 2026), Kevin Zak’s A KIDMAN CAROL, and others to be announced.
+They are the Founding CEO of theatrical production company Benson Drive Productions.
+BDP recently produced TRISHA PAYTAS’ BIG BROADWAY DREAM starring Trisha Paytas, Sutton Foster, Ben Platt, Joy Woods, and Rachel Zegler, raising over $150,000 for the Entertainment Community Fund; a reading of Mathilde Dratwa’s A PLAY ABOUT DAVID MAMET WRITING A PLAY ABOUT HARVEY WEINSTEIN directed by Leslye Headland and starring Abbi Jacobson, Billy Eichner, and Helené Yorke, raising over $15,000 for NYCLU; and a developmental run of Kevin Zak’s A KIDMAN CAROL starring Marla Mindelle and Josh Sharp, raising over $3000 for New York Cares.
+Upcoming projects include Amber Ruffin’s BIGFOOT (premiering off-Broadway in February 2026), David Wise’s FIGHT BACK, a musical adaptation of THE DANISH GIRL, and others to be announced.

-Current Broadway co-producing credits include Cole Escola’s OH, MARY! and Bess Wohl’s LIBERATION.
+Strus’ current co-producing credits include Cole Escola’s OH, MARY! and Bess Wohl’s LIBERATION on Broadway and Cole Escola’s OH, MARY! on the West End.
 Recently, they were a proud co-producer of the off-Broadway world premiere production of Stephen Sondheim's final musical, HERE WE ARE; the Broadway premieres of Jackie Sibblies Drury, Justin Peck, and Sufjan Stevens’ ILLINOISE (2024 Tony Nomination), Jen Silverman’s THE ROOMMATE, Sam Gold’s ROMEO + JULIET, & Simon Rich’s ALL IN; and the West End premiere of Jamie Lloyd’s EVITA.
-Upcoming co-producing credits include Cole Escola’s OH, MARY!
-(West End), CATS: THE JELLICLE BALL (Broadway), and others to be announced.
+Upcoming co-producing credits include CATS: THE JELLICLE BALL (Broadway), PROOF (Broadway), END OF THE RAINBOW starring Jinkx Monsoon (London), and others to be announced.

 They were awarded the 2024 Prince Fellowship (in association with Columbia University School of the Arts), receiving mentorship from Kristin Caskey, Sue Frost, Jeffrey Seller, Thomas Schumacher, and David Stone, and are a member of the 2025 Shubert Organization Artistic Circle.
 Additionally, they are an Associate Member of The Broadway League with Greg Nobile and Maggie Brohn having served as their League mentors.